Remembering the Children B’nai Mitzvah Project

 - If your school is registered to participate, you can submit artwork through the Waldman International Art and Writing Competition.
-Schools can register to participate at any point while applications are open, so if you don’t see your school, have a teacher sign up!
+Schools can register to participate at any point while applications are open, so if you don’t see your school, share the competition with a teacher!

 - Revolving Doors is our exhibit at Chatham University.
 We will not be able to admit walk-in visitors; tickets are available Mondays, Tuesdays, and Thursdays for three entry times: noon, 1:00, or 2:00, but additional hours can be arranged by request.
 We hope you will come see us!